 Before the election in October 2020, the Queensland Government committed to proceeding with draft legislation.

 After the election, the Government referred the matter to the Queensland Law Reform Commission which undertook a detailed review and presented its full 888 page report in May 2021.
 A summary report is also available.
 Then the bill was referred to the Health and Environment Committee, which is undertook a 12-week Inquiry into the Voluntary Assisted Dying Bill 2021.
-On 16 September 2021 the bill passed the Queensland Parliament with 61-30 votes.
-It will come into effect in January 2023.

-How the law would work
+How the law will work

 - The person must be 18 years or over; and